sahilr05/sitechecker/README.md

 make up
 ```

-open new terminal window and create superuser
+* Open new terminal window and create superuser
 ```
 make login-web
 python manage.py createsuperuser
 ```

-use the same username and password to login into portal
+Use the same username and password to login into portal

 ## Running locally in virtual environment